Fishest/school/notes/microsoft.papers.rst

 message is received, b cannot know what a was doing (at most it can know what b was a planning on doing).

-Can now add logical clocks to the system.
+Can now add logical clocks to the general.
 Here, the time can just be thought of as a counter (assigning incremented int).
 There is a clock Ci for each process Pi and a global clock C (which assigns event the counter of the clock in